Aditya-Muttagi/aditya-muttagi.github.io/about.md

 permalink: /about/
 ---

-# About

-I’m Aditya, a consultant at EXL, currently working at the intersection of operations, analytics, and reporting.
+I’m Aditya, a consultant at EXL working at the intersection of **operations, analytics, and reporting**.

-I enjoy:
+## How I Work

-- Clarifying vague requirements into well-defined questions
+- Start by clarifying vague requirements into sharp, solvable questions
-- Building simple analytical flows instead of over-engineered solutions
+- Prefer simple, repeatable analytical flows over over-engineered one-offs
-- Communicating insights in a way that busy stakeholders can actually use
+- Communicate in plain language so non-technical stakeholders can actually use the output

+## What I’ve Worked With

+- **Domains:** customer analytics, operations performance, reporting automation
+- **Tools:** Excel, Power BI / dashboarding, SQL / Python (adjust this to your real stack)
+- **Typical outputs:** decision decks, recurring reports, monitoring views, prototypes for dashboards

+## Where This Site Is Going

-Over time, I want this site to become a living record of:
+Over time, this will become a record of:

 - Projects I’ve shipped
-- Ideas and frameworks that I find useful
-- Small experiments around automation, dashboards, and decision-support tools
+- Small experiments in automation and dashboards
+- Frameworks I find useful for breaking down messy business problems